OfficeDev/office-js-docs-pr/docs/outlook/internet-headers.md

 ## Recommended practices

 Currently, the underlying infrastructure for this feature limits the cumulative number of named properties on a user's mailbox.
 When the quota is exhausted, you can't create any more named properties on that mailbox, which can result in unexpected behavior from clients that rely on named properties to function.
-Due to this limitation, we recommend the following guidelines when designing and implementing your add-in.
+Due to this limitation, we recommend the following guidelines as you design and implement your add-in.

 - Create the minimum number of headers required for your scenarios.
 - Name headers such that you can reuse and update their values later.